Draft Annual Plan 2026-2027

 Remember, 11.7% is an average figure.
 The actual increase for your property may be different depending on where you live, the type of property you own and which services you access.

-We'll be providing some more detailed information about the rates rises in Hāwea, Kingston and Cardrona here as soon as possible.
-In the meantime, we've provided rates table showing indicative rates movements for 2026-2027 below.
+We've provided some more detailed information about the rates rises in Luggate, Hāwea, Kingston and Cardrona below.
+We've also provided rates table showing indicative rates movements for 2026-2027 below.
 And if you'd like to read about the numbers in a lot more detail, go to section 3 of the draft Annual Plan supporting document.

 >> Rates table: summary of indicative total rate movements 2026-2027